 - Home freeze-drying units use electricity.
 However, you can get rid of large freezer chests if you freeze-dry everything

 - It takes 24 to 48 hours of drying time for each batch of food.
-The amount of time to dry depends on the food’s specific moisture content.
+The time to dry depends on the food’s specific moisture content.

 - Home freeze-drying units Take Up Floor Space (smaller than a chest freezer)